centreon/centreon-documentation/en/integrations/event-management/sc-splunk-events.md

 > The event format configuration file must be readable by the centreon-broker user

-To learn more about custom event format and templating file, head over the following **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**
+To learn more about custom event format and templating file, head over the following **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**.

 ## Curl commands

-Here is the list of all the curl commands that are used by the stream connector
+Here is the list of all the curl commands that are used by the stream connector.

 ### Send events